TaniaRichmond/TaniaRichmond.github.io/home.md

 ### Education

 I completed all my schooling upto Scientific Baccalaureate (obtained in 2006) in New-Caledonia, and a Bachelor's degree in Mathematics and Computer Science (obtained in 2010) at the University of New-Caledonia.
-Then I moved to metropolitain France to complete a Master degree in Mathematics (obtained in 2012) and a Ph.D. in Computer Science (obtained in 2016).
+Then I moved to metropolitain France to complete a Master degree in Mathematics at the University of Bordeaux (obtained in 2012) and a Ph.D. in Computer Science at the Jean Monnet University in Saint-Etienne (obtained in 2016).

 ## PhD topic